t3hMaraud3r/ML-Unattended-Medical-Appointment-Prediction/README.md

-Machine Learning Milestone Project - Classification Problem.
-My team and I approached a Classification Problem, evaluated the best algorithms for the case at hand and integrated the dataset with another one to enhance algorithm performance.
+**Machine Learning Milestone Project - Unattended Medical Appointment Prediction** My team and I approached a *Classification Problem*, evaluated the problem, the best algorithms for the case at hand and integrated the dataset with another one to enhance algorithm performance.
-Project part of the MSc in Data Science at the University of Milan-Bicocca (ITALY)
+Milestone Project part of the MSc in Data Science curriculum at the University of Milan-Bicocca (ITALY)